Major gift opportunities at the Duke Lemur Center

 While this proposal was recommended for funding by the Comparative Medicine program at the NIH, it was overturned by the Director of the Office of Research Infrastructure largely due to the non-invasive research policies of the DLC: we will not sacrifice our animals for research.
 A private funding source would revive hope for this important need at DLC.

 An estimated $700,000 is needed for a modern, dedicated research space is needed for the Duke Lemur Center’s visiting scientists and our amazing lemurs, the most endangered mammal group on Earth.

-The Duke Lemur Center is recognized around the world for ground-breaking research, and we are in need of a modern, dedicated research space for scientists.
-The Phase I space would easily accommodate a variety of projects, disciplines and needs of the scientific community and our research partners.
-The Phase II addition would be used to conduct research projects, supply materials and equipment for research props (caging, mounts, beams, cameras, electronic equipment, etc.) and climate-controlled storage for those materials.
+Why?
+The Duke Lemur Center is recognized around the world for ground-breaking research (e.g., hibernation research, biomechanical studies, color vision detection, metabolic studies, learning trials, etc.).
+The structure would easily accommodate a variety of projects, disciplines, and needs of the scientific community and our research growth partners.
+Space would also be used to conduct research projects, supply materials and equipment for research props (caging, mounts, beams, cameras, electronic equipment, etc.), and climate-controlled storage for those materials.

-The Lemur Center’s veterinary team is unmatched in its knowledge of lemur medicine.
+$8 million — The Duke Lemur Center’s veterinary team is unmatched in its knowledge of lemur medicine.
 The best veterinary care team for lemurs also need state-of-the-art facilities.
 Modern diagnostic equipment, surgery and treatment facilities, and non-invasive veterinary research space will ensure that the lemurs live long and with an exceptional quality of life.